 - They make a rather peculiar critique of ‘Dunbar groups’ — the optimum sized social grouping, posited by anthropologist, Robin Dunbar, in support of this.
 They say, essentially, that just because we can imagine a society larger than the 120 or so we feel more comfortable in, that 120 is therefore an illusion.
 They also say that we all probably want to live in societies bigger than Dunbar’s estimate because none of us like our families!

 - Or consider the year.
 Winter is followed by spring, which is followed by summer and autumn, then winter again.
 Determinists might come along and say ‘well you see spring is a distinct and definable stage which causes the equally distinct and definable stage of summer which in turn causes autumn…’.
 This, as people like G&W point out, is foolish.
 There clearly aren’t distinct and definable stages, nor are they causally related.
 But this doesn’t mean our notions of the seasons are useless or untrue or even particularly misleading.

-- Particularly those between the fifth to the tenth millennium BC in Eurasia and those of pre-conquest millennia in Amerindia.
+- Particularly those between the fifth to the tenth millennium BC in Eurasia and those of the pre-conquest millennia in Amerindia.

 - In fact the authors go further.
 They tell us that;

 …the adoption of farming actually set humanity, or some small part of it, on a course away from violent domination (my emphasis)…

 Apparently we were already somehow fettered or heading towards a prison world but evidence of peaceful proto-agricultural horticulture (what they call ‘botany’ and ‘gardening’) means agriculture is ‘really’ a path to a peaceful (and, incidentally, matriarchal) paradise.
 To quote G&W ‘almost nothing about this narrative matches the available evidence’, but nevermind.